 Covering The Best Roller Skating Music of All Time

 Skating and roller skating music go hand in hand.
-Whether you are skating at a rink indoors or skating outdoors with a pair of headphones, it’s highly likely that you are jamming to some good tunes.
+Whether you are roller skating at a rink indoors or you strapped on a pair of outdoor roller skates or rollerblades and are skating outdoors with a pair of headphones, it’s highly likely that you are jamming to some good tunes.

 I love a good mixture of both some new tunes mixed in with my favorite old school roller skating songs.
 So, in today’s article, I am going to break down some of the best roller skating songs of all time.
 I am going to give you my top 10 songs by decade hand-picked.
 There is so much great roller skating music out there, it was hard to choose just 10 from each decade.